LuNi HomeJapanTokyoYoyogi Park

 FAQs: Visiting Yoyogi Park with Kids

 Planning a visit to Yoyogi Park with kids?
-These family-focused FAQs cover what to do, how to get there, and tips for making the most of your day.
+These family-focused FAQs cover the park’s location, hours, best things to do, and stroller-friendly tips to make your day easier.

 Q: Where is Yoyogi Park located in Tokyo?

-A: Yoyogi Park is located in the Shibuya ward of Tokyo, just beside Harajuku Station and Meiji Jingu Shrine.
-It sits between Shibuya and Shinjuku, making it one of the most accessible parks in central Tokyo.
+A: Yoyogi Park is located in the Shibuya ward of Tokyo, right beside Harajuku Station and Meiji Jingu Shrine.
+It sits between Shibuya and Shinjuku, making it one of the most central and accessible parks in Tokyo.

 Q: What are Yoyogi Park’s opening hours?